 - Spread in a shallow baking dish.
 (Made up to this point, the recipe can be refrigerated for up to 3 days.)

 - Top with the caramelized onions and garlic.
 Bake for 20 minutes before serving.

-Nutritional Information: Serving size is 1/6 of the recipe.
-If you are watching your weight, I’d half the portion.
+Serving size is 1/6 of the recipe.
+If you’re watching your weight, I’d half the portion.